 Numerical modelling of the Watana and Devil Canyon Reservoirs in the Susitna Hydroelectric Project was undertaken to refine estimates of the water temperature, turbidity, and suspended sediment levels to be expected within the reservoirs and in the river downstream.
 The state-of-the-art, one-dimensional DYRESM (Dynamic Reservoir Simulation Model) computer model was selected to simulate the two reservoirs in the glacier-fed Susitna River.
 Successful application of the model required calibration on an existing glacial lake system.
 Eklutna Lake, near Anchorage, was chosen as the calibration lake because of its hydraulic and morphologic similarities to Watana Reservoir.
-Both lakes have similar percentages of their drainage areas covered by glaciers (5.2 and 5.9%), both have similar average residence times within the lake (1.77 and 1.65 years), both have similar climatological conditions, and both are reservoirs operated or to be operated for hydroelectric power production.
+Both lakes have similar average residence times within the lake (1.77 and 1.65 years for Eklutna and Watana, respectively), both have similar climatological conditions, and both are reservoirs operated or to be operated for hydroelectric power production.

 For temperature modelling of Eklutna Lake, continuous data were required on inflow volume and temperature, outflow volume and temperature, and on measurements of energy transferred to and from the lake.
-Sediment modelling required the same thermal data to account for the mixing and Sediment inflow and outflow circulation processes within the lake. quantities were required as well.
-Periodic profiles and samples were taken at selected stations in the lake to be used in the model verification and to document the lake's mixing environment and sediment dynamics.
-Supplementary data were collected at the same time to define light penetration relationships in the inflow streams and in the lake.
+Sediment modelling required the same thermal data to account for the mixing and circulation processes within the lake.
+Sediment inflow and outflow quantities were required as well.
+Periodic profiles and samples were taken at selected stations in the lake to be used in the model verification and to lake's the mixing environment and sediment dynamics. document Supplementary data were collected at the same time to define light penetration relationships in the inflow streams and in the lake.
 The collection of continuous data began in June 1982 and proceeded until December 1984.
-The 1982 data were summarized in an interim report (R&M Consultants 1982a); the current report presents the 1983 and 1984 Eklutna Lake data
+The 1982 data were summarized in an interim report (R&M Consultants 1982a); the current report presents the 1983 and 1984 Eklutna Lake data.
+Some supplementary data from the winter of 1984-85 are presented in an appendix.